 The Greek Jewry was known in the Middle Ages for its rabbis, thinkers, and leaders.
 For generations the Greek Jews of Salonica preserved their names, learning traditions, prayers, and Sephardic legal rulings, just as they had been in the great Jewish seminaries of Barcelona, Cordova, Toledo, and other cities from the Sephardic past.
 Thus they inherited the immense Spanish Jewish culture, rich in learning, literature, rulings of Jewish law, commerce, and wealth.

 If your family came from Greece, you may have an historical connection with the expellees from Portugal and Spain!
-The law offices of Cohen, Decker, Pex & Brosh specialize in obtaining Portuguese passports for descendants of these expellees, providing citizenship in the European Union as well.
+Our law offices specialize in obtaining Portuguese passports for descendants of these expellees, providing citizenship in the European Union as well.